seven-lynx/HoundMind/canine_core/README.md

 ## Services you can use

-- SensorService: read distances, basic head sweeps (sim‑safe)
+- SensorService: read distances in centimeters (cm), basic head sweeps (sim‑safe)
 - MotionService: `act(action, **kwargs)`, `wait()` for actions
 - EmotionService: LED color/effects with safety and an `update(color, effect_name=None)` helper
 - VoiceService: async command stream with optional wake word